Khovanov homotopy type, Burnside category, and products

 \section{Abstract}

-In this paper, we give a new construction of a Khovanov homotopy type.
-We show that this construction gives a space stably homotopy equivalent to the Khovanov homotopy types constructed in~\cite{RS-khovanov} and~\cite{HKK-Kh-htpy} and, as a corollary, that those two constructions give equivalent spaces.
+In this paper, we give a new construction of a Khovanov stable homotopy type, or spectrum.
+We show that this construction gives a space stably homotopy equivalent to the Khovanov spectra constructed in~\cite{RS-khovanov} and~\cite{HKK-Kh-htpy} and, as a corollary, that those two constructions give equivalent spectra.
 We show that the construction behaves well with respect to disjoint unions, connected sums and mirrors, verifying several conjectures from~\cite{RS-khovanov}.
 Finally, combining these results with computations from~\cite{RS-steenrod} and the refined $s$-invariant from~\cite{RS-s-invariant} we obtain new results about the slice genera of certain knots.